iCliniq Logo

 Stomach burning problem is due to ulcer and ileitis only.
 Once the ulcer heals, the burning sensation will also resolve.

-Itching around anus could be due to worm infestation and the most common is pinworm.
-Worm infection can be treated by Albendazole.
-It can also be due to piles, but that need physical examination to rule out.
+Itching around the anus could be due to worm infestation, and the most common is pinworm.
+Worm infection can be treated with Albendazole.
+It can also be due to piles, but that needs physical examination to rule out.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!